 Zoe brings 10 years of experience to the Head of Community Wellbeing role.
 She is responsible for our Emergency Relief, Microfinance, Family Violence, and Catchment Planning programs.
 As a qualified social worker, Zoe has worked across many programs, including Youth Links, Settlement, Community Development and Family Violence.
 With strong collaborative practice, Zoe ensures that all services and work environments are safe and inclusive.

 Head of Settlement and Family Violence Prevention

-Michelle Rowland holds a Bachelor of Business and Human Resource Management and a Masters of Social Work.
-Michelle has lived and worked overseas and has spent the last 18 years working closely with migrant, refugee and asylum seeker communities providing training, support, advocacy and management expertise across a wide range of local, state and federally funded programs.
+Michelle holds a Bachelor of Business and Human Resource Management and a Masters of Social Work.
+She has spent almost two decades working closely with migrant, refugee and asylum seeker communities providing training, support, advocacy and management expertise across a wide range of local, state and federally funded programs.